Skip to main content

 $promise = \Co\async(Closure $callback): Promise

-ripple will also provide two parameters for the submitted closure function, one is the resolve callback function and the other is the reject callback function.
+Ripple will also provide two parameters for the submitted closure function, one is the resolve callback function and the other is the reject callback function.
 Use these two callback functions to resolve or reject a promise.
 Unlike the promise method, async supports more asynchronous operations.
 And using the async method usually does not require explicit processing of resolve and reject, it will automatically resolve the deadline during the running process,

 Example